Identifying Open Door Threats in the OR to Reduce Surgical Site Infections

 Exposure to inappropriate temperatures, such as freezing or excessive heat, can harm vaccine components, reduce potency, and render vaccines ineffective.
 The threat is so grave that the federal government made temperature monitoring mandatory during the speed rollout of the COVID-19 vaccine.

-You may recall stories about people rushing to a nearby hospital or clinic distributing the COVID-19 vaccine when officials announced vaccines would have to be discarded if not used in hours because they had been removed from their cold storage.
+You may recall stories about people rushing to a nearby hospital or clinic to get the COVID-19 vaccine when officials announced that vaccines would have to be discarded if not used within hours because they had been removed from their cold storage.

 Moreover, temperature fluctuations can accelerate degradation and compromise vaccine stability, posing serious public health risks.

-Sonicu helps scores of county health departments responsible for the local distribution of immunizations with our simple and affordable vaccine monitoring kit that meets the standards set by the Centers for Disease Control and is verified by state health departments nationally.
+Sonicu helps scores of county health departments responsible for local immunization distribution with our simple, affordable vaccine monitoring kit that meets the standards set by the Centers for Disease Control and is verified by state health departments nationwide.

-Refrigeration is the primary method used to maintain the potency and stability of vaccines from the time of manufacture to administration.
+Refrigeration is the primary method used to maintain the potency and stability of vaccines from manufacture through administration.

 According to the Centers for Disease Control and Prevention (CDC), most vaccines should be stored at temperatures between 2°C and 8°C (36°F and 46°F) to ensure optimal efficacy.